(er ta PEN em)

 Special Populations: Children

 Pharmacokinetic parameters in adolescents are comparable with adults.
 Plasma clearance is approximately 2-fold higher in infants ≥3 months and children when compared with adults.
-The half-life is ~2.5 hours in infants ≥3 months and children.

 Use: Labeled Indications